anthony-callender/anthony-callender/README.md

 Some facts about me:

-🌟 Data science enthusiast passionate about AI's potential in finance.
+🌟 Data science enthusiast passionate about AI's potential in self-improvement.

 🚀 Passionate about Philosophy, Science, and Theology.

-📈 I'm exploring quantitative finance, diving deep into time-series analysis & ML for stock market prediction.
+📈 I'm exploring AI engineering, diving deep into the application of NLP in self-education & productivity.

 🏃‍♀️ Love fitness and starting my calisthenics journey.